 And there we were about ready to start a multi-decade streak.

-Chapter 2 - Beating Joakim Noah and the Florida Gators + When Kevin Durant came to
+Chapter 2 - Billy Preston, Beating the Champs, and When Kevin Durant came to Allen Fieldhouse

 2017-18 - Remember Billy Preston?

-We are an optimistic fan base, always have been, always will be, but it was really hard to try and argue that this team had a Final Four or National Championship ceiling.
+We are an optimistic fan base, always have been, always will be.
+But it was really hard to argue that this team had a Final Four or National Championship ceiling.

 We lost National Player of the Year Frank Mason, the first Player of the Year at Kansas since Danny Manning.
 We lost freshman superstar Josh Jackson to the NBA Draft, picked No. 3 overall.
 Glue guy Landen Lucas, also gone.
-Bragg transferred.
-Coleby transferred.
-Did we have any bigs outside of Udoka?
+Carlton Bragg Jr. transferred.
+Dwight Coleby transferred.
+Did we have any bigs outside of Udoka Azubuike?
 Was Mitch Lightfoot ready to play significantly more minutes?
-I guess this Billy Preston guy is supposed to be pretty great, but one-and-dones in the Bill Self era have been pretty hit or miss.
+I guess this Billy Preston guy is supposed to be pretty great, but one-and-dones during the Bill Self era have been pretty hit or miss.

 (pause, goes to check Preston's high school highlights).

-Ok!
-Alright!
-I'm believing again!
 Start Preston at the 4, Doke at the 5.
-Graham can play the role of Mason, Newman plays the role of Graham from last year, and Vick, if he can just give us like a 75 percent Josh Jackson level, I'm sold.
-Preston changes the whole outlook.
+Devonte' Graham can play the role of Mason.
+Malik Newman plays the role of Graham from last year, and LaGerald Vick, man, if he can just give us like a 75 percent Josh Jackson level, I'm sold.
+Preston changes our whole outlook.

 A team this young is bound to have a few early season stumbles.
 The '05-06 season began with a rough trip to Maui where the Jayhawks went 1-2 with losses to Arizona and Arkansas.
-The Jayhawks started the season 3-4 and notched Bill Self's second loss in Allen Fieldhouse, a loss to an unranked Nevada team who turned out to be really good.
-The Wolfpack made the NCAA tournament and had a First Team All-American candidate in Nick Fazekas.
+The Jayhawks started the season 3-4 and notched Bill Self's second loss in Allen Fieldhouse, a loss to an unranked Nevada team (who turned out to be pretty good.
+The Wolfpack made the NCAA tournament and had a First Team All-American candidate in Nick Fazekas).

 That year's Kansas team proved to be extremely coachable and played with a whole lot of heart.
 They went 10-0 in conference play from Jan.
 21 to Feb.
 21. They got their doors blown off at No. 7 Texas, 80-55, but won their next two games to split KU's second straight Big 12 regular-season title.